dotnet/core/samples/xmlserializergenerator-instructions.md

 4. Build the application by running `dotnet restore` and  `dotnet build`.
 If everything succeeds, a file named MyApp.XmlSerializers.dll will be generated in the output folder.
 You will see warnings in the build output if the tool failed to generate the serialization code.

 Now you can use `XmlSerializer` in the application.
-And the application will be able to load and use the pre-generated serializers at runtime.
+And the application will automatically load and use the pre-generated serializers at runtime.